 Fetal movement may also be linked to long-term behavior.
-One fascinating, but far less authoritative, study found that “fetal motor activity appears to predict temperament attributes related to regulatory behaviors in early childhood.”
+One fascinating but less authoritative study found that “fetal motor activity appears to predict temperament attributes related to regulatory behaviors in early childhood.”
 So it’s possible that kicking also has something to do with neurological development (although causation is entirely unclear, and it’s also possible that babies with poor neurological development move less in utero).

-Babies start moving at 12 weeks, but mom is unlikely to feel anything besides “flutters” until 16-20 weeks.
+Babies start moving at 12 weeks, but mom is unlikely to feel anything besides “flutters” until 16 to 20 weeks.
 That’s when you’ll feel your first kick.
 These kicks should strengthen, with a complement of twitches (those are baby hiccups!), through the third trimester, slowing down slightly around week 36 when the womb becomes too crowded for vigorous thrashing.
 Babies are most active in the morning and in the evening, and their movements are easiest to detect when the mother is sitting or lying down.
-Dads, if you want to feel a kick, let mom relax.

 Starting at the beginning of the third trimester, physicians generally recommend that parents begin monitoring fetal movements.
 If at any point a mother suspects the baby is moving less than usual (even after 36 weeks), she should call her doctor immediately.
 Babies don’t move all the time but, as a rule of thumb, shoot for 10 movements per hour in the third trimester.
 And keep a careful eye on whatever is normal for your baby.
 If a child is always bouncing against mom’s belly in the morning, even one morning without fetal movement is cause for concern.

 One recent study found that babies move when their mothers are lying on their sides, and freeze up when mom lies on her back.
-The reason is a horrifying — mothers decrease their fetuses’ oxygen supply when they lie on their backs in late pregnancy, so their babies stop moving to conserve oxygen.
+The reason is horrifying — mothers decrease their fetuses’ oxygen supply when they lie on their backs in late pregnancy, so their babies stop moving to conserve oxygen.
 Regardless, the joy (not to mention reassurance) of regular baby kicks is just one more reason for pregnant women to sleep on their sides.